-The Evening and Weekend Studies Program serves an integral role in the college's educational offerings.
-Individuals who are unable to attend courses during the day are given an opportunity to pursue part-time and/or full-time studies in the evening and on Friday evening, Saturday and Sunday.
+The Weekend College Program serves an integral role in the college's educational offerings.
+Individuals who are unable to attend courses during the day may pursue part-time and/or fulltime studies weekday and Friday evenings, and on Saturdays and Sundays.
+Because office hours vary throughout the semester, students are urged to call or email us for office availability.
+The Weekend College Program serves all students including:

-The Evening Studies Program serves:

-- •adults eager for a second or new career or job upgrading; - parents planning to return to the workforce; - •Super Citizens (New York State residents 60 years of age and over) who wish to avail themselves of opportunities in higher education under the college's tuition waiver policy for senior citizens.
-With proof of age and residency, only a \$70 registration fee is charged each semester; - •veterans and active military personnel pursuing their education objectives by attending college; - •adults seeking education opportunities and cultural interests for self-improvement and intellectual stimulation. - any person seeking a non-traditional college experience
+- Adults seeking education for new career or career enhancement - Parents planning to return to the work force - Senior Citizens (New York State residents 60 years of age and over), who wish to avail themselves of opportunities in higher education under the College's tuition waiver policy for senior citizens.
+With proof of age and residency, only a \$70 registration fee is charged each semester - Veterans and active military personnel pursuing their education objectives by attending the College - Any person seeking a non-traditional college experience